All-School Campuses Map

 Bolles Hall/Verlander Hall

-Bolles Hall, built in 1925 as a hotel, today houses math, history and other elective classes, administrative offices, resident housing for boarding, as well as conference and meeting rooms.
+Bolles Hall, built in 1925 as a hotel, today houses administrative offices, resident housing for boarding, as well as conference and meeting rooms.
 The historic building also includes Verlander Hall which provides a beautiful dining area for students and faculty to enjoy fresh, nutritious meal.
 The area also offers a River Patio for students and faculty to sit outside and admire the beautiful St. Johns River.

 View 360 Photos in Bolles Hall: